jgarber623/sketchnotes.sixtwothree.org/_posts/2012-08-08-responsive-web-design-workshop.md

 > We must accept the ebb and flow of things.

 - [Interactive Architecture](http://www.interactive-architecture.com/) by Michael Fox & Miles Kemp

-## The Flexible Grid ##

-- Hold down Option or Shift when resizing windows is awesome and helpful.
 - Example: [Designing Monsters](http://designingmonsters.com/)
 - Example: [Andersson-Wise Architects](http://www.anderssonwise.com/)
 - Example: [AIDS.gov](http://aids.gov/), the first American government site to launch with a respnosive web design